shoedler/slang/README.md

 - [ ] Implement `File.join(Str, Str, ...) -> Str` (path, path, ...) as a builtin
 - [ ] Implement Map destructuring `let { a } = { a: 1 } // a == 1`
 - [ ] Implement Seq destructuring `let [ a ] = [ 1 ] // a == 1`
-- [x] Implement `Seq.each(fn) -> Nil` as a builtin
-- [x] Implement `Seq.has(predFn) -> Bool` as a builtin
-- [x] Implement `Str.split(Str?) -> Seq` as a builtin
-- [x] Implement `Str.trim() -> Str` as a builtin
-- [x] Implement `Seq.first(predFn?) -> Obj` as a builtin
-- [x] Implement `Seq.last(predFn?) -> Obj` as a builtin
 - [ ] Implement `@memoize` decorator.
 How would this work?
 We would need be able to compare objects by their value instead of their reference (Stringification comes to mind - but that's slow).
 Maybe we can devise some kind of special hash function for this?
 E.g. for a seq, we could hash each element and then hash these hashes.
 - [ ] Implement a way to add a doc string to functions and classes (managed code).
 This involves defining a new syntax for such a thing.
 Maybe attributes? (e.g. `@doc "This is a doc string"`)
 - [ ] Implement iterators
+- [x] Implement `Seq.each(fn) -> Nil` as a builtin
+- [x] Implement `Seq.has(predFn) -> Bool` as a builtin
+- [x] Implement `Str.split(Str?) -> Seq` as a builtin
+- [x] Implement `Str.trim() -> Str` as a builtin
+- [x] Implement `Seq.first(predFn?) -> Obj` as a builtin
+- [x] Implement `Seq.last(predFn?) -> Obj` as a builtin
+- [x] Implement `Seq.filter(predFn) -> Seq` as a builtin
+- [x] Implement `Seq.map(mapFn) -> Seq` as a builtin

 ## Improvements